-The operator/owner is responsible for determining whether immediate remedial action is required to protect the safety of the installation and the environment and to reduce immediate risks to people and environment to an acceptable level.
+The operator/owner is responsible for determining whether immediate remedial action is required to protect the safety and environmental risks of the installation and to reduce immediate risks to people and environment to an acceptable level.
+If such immediate remedial action is necessary then a report under section D must be submitted to the competent authority.